akazemian/untrained_models_of_visual_cortex/README.md

 Navigate to the project directory and make sure to specify the dataset (`majajhong` or `naturalscenes`) when running the following.

-For instance, to generate the main figures for `majajhong`, run:
+For instance, to generate the main results for `majajhong`, run:
 ```
 python -m code_.scripts.main.engineered_models --dataset majajhong
 python -m code_.scripts.supplementary.sota_models --model alexnet_trained --dataset majajhong